 - Firepup® has become familiar to hundreds of thousands of children from all over the country who view Firepup® as a role model and trusted friend.

-Fire departments across the U.S. provide NFSC fire safety educational materials and programs free of charge to the citizens of their community.
-If your local fire department doesn’t currently provide our materials then please encourage them to visit NFSC.org and contact us to learn how they can partner with National Fire Safety Council.
+Not just on National Fire Pup Day, Fire departments across the U.S. provide NFSC safety educational materials and programs free of charge to the citizens of their community.
+If your local department doesn’t currently provide our materials then please encourage them to visit NFSC.org and contact us to learn how they can partner with National Fire Safety Council.

 Along with a section just 4Kids, there are many teaching and learning materials available on the NFSCfire.org site.
 4Kids allows a child to directly put a 16 piece puzzle together online or participate in a coloring game.
 There are also downloadable coloring book templates.

-You can contact your local fire department and ask if they are part of the NFSC program to get access to the materials.
+Use National Fire Pup Day as a springboard to contact your local department and ask if they are part of the NFSC program to get access to the materials.
 Materials are free of charge to participating fire departments and the NFSC does all of the coordinating of program materials for the fire department.

 FCVC is very happy to support the education of children using character pets that they can be familiar with.
-This presents a great opportunity to learn new information in a non-threatening way.
+National Fire Pup Day presents a great opportunity to learn new information in a non-threatening way.